elevationsoftware/ecuss/README.md

 constructor(private bagTag: BagTag) { }

 /**
-* Send the pectab template and images to the application manager, for later use when the app moves to the Active State.
+* Send the pectab template and images to the application manager,
-* Example: BTT0301[A 520195=#01B1...
+* for later use when the app moves to the Active State.
-* @param pectab
+* The pectab is coming from the environment file
 */
-setup(pectab: string): number;
+setup(): Promise<returncode>;

 /**